cherhchen/codepath-web-project3/README.md

-# Web Development Project 2 - *Chinese Flashcards*
+# Web Development Project 3 - *Chinese Flashcards*

 Submitted by: **Cheryl Chen**

 This web app displays flashcards of miscellaneous Chinese vocabulary to help you learn Chinese.
+You can use the input to enter an answer and check your answer by flipping the card.

 Time spent: **2** hours spent in total